-- The onsite borehole is in place and has been signed off by the Environment Agency, and initial test pumping has now been conducted.
+- The on-site borehole is in place and has been signed off by the Environment Agency, and installation is planned for January/February 2020.

-- Stage one of preventing waste has already been completed with the instillation of passive infra-red systems across 26 bathrooms and more than 120 urinals.
-This has resulted in a saving of £33,000 a year and a staggering 22,000,000 litres of water a year, the equivalent to nine Olympic sized swimming pools worth of water.
+Stage one of preventing waste has already been completed with the instillation of passive infra-red systems across 26 bathrooms and more than 120 urinals.
+This has resulted in a saving of £40,000 a year and a staggering 27,000,000 litres of water a year, the equivalent to 11 Olympic-sized swimming pools worth of water.

 The University estate and landscaping is maintained by a dedicated team of in-house staff.
 They employ a range of methods to conserve water: